Lavender: History and How To Grow It

 lavender soap

-The Shaker community was the first to commercially cultivate lavender in the area now known as the United States and Canada, in the 1600’s.
+In the 1600’s, the Shaker community was the first to commercially cultivate lavender in the area now known as the United States and Canada.
 They used it to treat hyperactivity, flatulence, insomnia, and to fight bacterial and fungal infections.
-Their products that sold in distant markets included candles, cleaning products, soaps, and treatments for bee stings, migraines, burns, restless sleep, and skittish horses.
+Products sold in distant markets included candles, cleaning products, soaps, and treatments for bee stings, migraines, burns, restless sleep, and skittish horses.

 Seventeenth century herbalists John Gerard and Nicholas Culpeper wrote about the benefits of lavender.
 Gerard prescribed it for palsy.
 A few decades later, in 1652, Culpeper recommended it, in The English Physician, “for all the grief and pains of the head”.